laberning/openrowingmonitor/docs/Engine_Validation.md

 ### Validation of the linear distance calculation

-The distance calculations is solely dependent on known factors that can be fixed (the dragfactor used is fairly stable, can be displayed by the Concept 2 monitor and is fixed for OpenRowingMonitor to a single value by setting autoAdjustDragFactor to false) and the duplicated impulses.
-Thus, as the impulses are duplicated across the monitors, the resulting distance calculation is a good indicator for the quality of this calculation, as it depends on the number of impulses encountered, not on their timing (as with the speed).
+The distance calculations is solely dependent on known factors that already have been validated and can be checked afterwards (i.e. the dragfactor) and the duplicated impulses.
+Thus, as the impulses are duplicated across the monitors, the resulting distance calculation is a good indicator for the quality of this calculation, as it depends on the number of impulses encountered, irrelevant of their timing (as would be the case with the speed).

 #### Theoretical basis of the linear distance calculation